Categories

 Education Resources Stem Education

-5 Ways to Incorporate STEM Everyday
+5 Surprising Ways to Incorporate STEM At Home

 With the new school year in full swing, we’ve compiled a few tips and tricks for you and your child to incorporate STEM into everyday activities.

 STEM continues to be a hot topic in academic curriculums.
-At Wiz Robotics, we can’t stress enough the importance of learning STEM for the younger generation (as you can see from our previous blog articles here and here).
+At Wiz Robotics, we can’t stress enough the importance of STEM education for the younger generation (as you can see from our previous blog articles here and here).

 With the new school year in full swing, there’s no reason to stop learning about STEM outside of the classroom.
 You might not have realized it already but STEM touches on almost every aspect of our lives!
 We’ve compiled a few tips for you and your child to incorporate STEM into everyday activities.